w3f/polkadot-wiki/docs/learn/learn-guides-DOT-KSM-bridge.md

 Once this [extrinsic](https://assethub-polkadot.subscan.io/extrinsic/6028374-2) is signed and submitted, it is broadcast to Polkadot Asset Hub nodes.
-As this is a reserve asset transfer, the DOT is transferred to a dedicated account on Polkadot Asset Hub and [the wrapped DOT is issued](https://assethub-kusama.subscan.io/extrinsic/6758392-0?event=6758392-1) as a foreign asset and deposited onto the destination account on Kusama Asset Hub.
+As this is a reserve asset transfer, the DOT is transferred to the destination's sovereign account on Polkadot Asset Hub and [the wrapped DOT is issued](https://assethub-kusama.subscan.io/extrinsic/6758392-0?event=6758392-1) as a foreign asset and deposited onto the destination account on Kusama Asset Hub.
 The foreign asset balances of any account on Kusama Asset Hub can be queried on-chain through the